emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 ### Limitations on inner methods {#inner-method-limitations}

-Tunneled EAP methods such as (PEAP) [PEAP], EAP-TTLS {{RFC5281}}, and EAP- FAST {{RFC4851}} MUST NOT be used for inner EAP authentication.
+Tunneled EAP methods such as (PEAP) [PEAP], EAP-TTLS {{RFC5281}}, and EAP-FAST {{RFC4851}} MUST NOT be used for inner EAP authentication.
 There is no reason to have multiple layers of TLS to protect a password exchange.